Understanding Linea and Mantle Mainnet Alpha Launch

 Playing the video that you've selected below in an iframe

-On May 7, Terra’s ecosystem was targeted in what appeared to be a coordinated attack,…
+Learn about the Terra’s ecosystem which was targeted in what appeared to be a coordinated attack.

 On May 7, Terra’s ecosystem was targeted in what appeared to be a coordinated attack, resulting in one of the biggest drops in cryptocurrency prices since the financial crisis of 2008, wiping out billions of dollars in long positions on major exchanges.